-Could alternative designs or techniques, such as different layouts, different construction sequencing, or alternative technologies be used to avoid impacts to jurisdictional areas or their functions and values as described in the Wetlands Best Management Practice Techniques For Avoidance and Minimization?
+Could alternative designs or techniques, such as different layouts, different construction sequencing, or alternative technologies be used to avoid impacts to jurisdictional areas or their functions and values as described in the Wetlands

+Wetlands

+Wetlands

 The proposed project includes demolition of the existing pump house building, construction of a new pump house building in a new location with a larger surge tank to be installed directly adjacent, and installation of a new stormwater drainage system.
 Existing structural damage and the requirements of the new pool infiltration system necessitate the demolition rather than renovation of the existing pump house.
 Facility needs of the pool require the new pump house location be in the immediate vicinity of the pool with is entirely within the 100-year flood zone.
 However, new the pump house will be located outside the tidal buffer zone and constructed with its finished floor elevated two feet above the 100-year flood level to protect the building systems form potential flood events and account for future sea level rise.
-Facility needs also require the new pump house location of a new stormwater drainage system associated with the new pump house and surrounding walkways and lawn area will result in a net improvement to existing conditions by providing stormwater management for the western side of the pool, which was previously absent.
+Facility needs also require the new underground surge tank be of a greater size than the one existing, to be installed directly adjacent the new pump house location.
+The installation of a new stormwater drainage system associated with the new pump house and surrounding walkways and lawn area will result in a net improvement to existing conditions by providing stormwater management for the western side of the pool, which was previously absent.
 Limited existing topographic relief necessitates the new system drain to an outlet off the north side of the pool rather than connecting with the existing drainage system on the eastern side of the pool.
 The proposed outlet position meets the hydraulic needs of the system while avoiding the salt marsh northwest of the pool as much as practicable.
 All other proposed renovations of the pool systems and decking are in situ with in-kind materials.